cdeck3r/BattleShip/README.md

 Technology mix

+* [Storiesonboard](http://storiesonboard.com/) to form a common understanding and give the requirment analysis process a direction
-* [StarUML2](http://staruml.io) as UML tool for communicating design ideas and documentation
+* [StarUML2](http://staruml.io) as UML tool for communicating software designs and documentating them
 * [UMPLE](http://www.umple.org) for rapid model-driven programming
 * Java is the primary programming language
 * [Randoop](https://github.com/randoop) or [EvoSuite](http://www.evosuite.org/) for unit testing